 The student activities coordinator will place your name on the roster.

-Clubs at Southeast Technical Institute allow students to get involved on campus and link to other students with similar interests.
+Clubs at Southeast Technical College allow students to get involved on campus and link to other students with similar interests.
 While at Southeast Tech, plan to participate in one or more of these special interest clubs, or, start your own!

 Approved student clubs may reserve space on campus and are allowed to promote their club through several means of advertising.